KxSystems/docs/docs/ml/toolkit/xval.md

 _K-Fold validated grid-search with optimal model fit to testing set_

-Syntax: `.ml.xval.gridsearchfit[x;y;sz;n;algo;dict]`
+Syntax: `.ml.xval.gridsearchfit[xv;x;y;mdl;mthds;pd;pc]`

 Where

+-   `xv` is a projection of the type of cross validation to be completed for the gridsearch
 -   `x` is a matrix
--   `y` is the target vector
+-   `y` is a target vector
--   `sz` is a numeric atom in range 0-1
--   `n` is a integer > 0 which gives the number of folds for cross validation
--   `algo` is the model on which the grid search is performed
+-   `mdl` is the model being tested in the gridsearch
+-   `mthds` is a function indicating the behaviour to be applied during search (fit-score etc)
--   `dict` is a dictionary of hyper-parameters to be searched
+-   `pd` is a dictionary of hyperparameters to be searched
+-   `pc` is the percentage of data comprising the testing set

 returns the score on the testing set for the best model.

 !!!note
 	As with `.ml.gridsearch`, this function performs a cross validated grid-search over all combinations of hyperparameters to find the best model.
-This function splits the data into a train/test sets, performs grid-search on the training set (with n-fold cross validation), fits the model with the highest score to the testing set.
+This function splits the data into a train/test sets, performs grid-search on the training set (with k-fold cross validation defined within `xv`), fits the model with the highest score to the testing set.

 ```q
 q)lrm:.p.import[`sklearn.linear_model]`:LinearRegression